 Restoration planting of native seedlings has also been done.
 These are grown by the Department of Conservation's Motukarara Plant Nursery staff from Ohau-sourced seed.
 Hundreds of little mountain beech, kowhai, hoheria, hebes, snow totara and snow tussocks are thriving, greatly helped when we have wet summers.
 Both the Alps 2 Ocean (A2O) Cycleway and Te Araroa Trail from Cape Reinga to Bluff pass through this area, and the plantings have been aimed at beautifying the lake edge for people as well as establishing berry-bearing shrubs for birds and geckos.

 Regular Trust working bees generally involve removing wilding pines and planting.
 Outings for November 2017 and 2018 are scheduled on the following dates:

 - 19 November 2017 (Canterbury Show weekend)

 All are Sunday mornings, commencing at 10am, at locations that are advised by email a few days beforehand.
 Other days are often worked, sometimes at short notice, with visiting volunteer groups.

-In addition, there are few fine afternoons when one or two local Trust members are not out on the hills for perhaps only an hour or two pulling out wildings in the sunshine.
 Anyone interested is most welcome to join either the organised or informal outings, even if you want to do no more than have a look at what we're doing.

 Three-to-four year old wilding pines in tussock grassland, being progressively lopped by a Trust volunteer.
 Photo courtesy Albert Aanensen, all rights reserved.